Kong/kong_ai_gateway-portkey-litellm-benchmark/3. Kong Gateway Enterprise/kong_gateway_enterprise.md

 #### Controlling the number of replicas

-You can control the number of replicas using ``kubectl`` commands or chaging and applying the declaration again
+You can control the number of replicas using ``kubectl`` commands or chaging and applying the declaration again.

 ##### kubectl command
 ```